List of Fate/Stay Night characters: Servants

 Previously known as the Black Knight, Berserker is a Servant during the Fourth Holy Grail War who possesses the ability to use practically any object as a Noble Phantasm, allowing him to match Gilgamesh in combat.
 His madness has reduced him to a mindless, though dangerously skilled, fighter.
 Despite his insanity, he is still able to instinctively recognize Saber.
 When Saber finally learns Berserker's true identity, she is devastated that her decisions in life and her adherence to chivalry had caused her friend such suffering even after dying.
-During the battle it is revealed that his insanity stems from his overwhelming desire to be punished for his adultery with Guinevere and his own subconscious love for Saber, his sanity being eaten away as he was forced to watch the love of his life throw away her humanity for the sake of her people.
+During the battle it is revealed that his insanity stems from his overwhelming desire to be punished for his adultery with Guinevere, his sanity being eaten away as he was forced to watch Saber throw away her humanity for the sake of her people.
 He is killed by Saber as he is about to deal her a killing blow when his Master runs out of magical energy midway, and regains his sanity in his dying moments.
 His death almost drives Saber into darkness, as she becomes hellbent on gaining the Grail by any means.

 He possesses three Noble Phantasms, the first of which is For Someone's Glory: Not For One's Own Glory (Fō Samuwanzu Gurōrī), which envelopes him in a black fog that makes his outline blurred and his status unreadable to other Masters.
 By use of a Command Spell, it is possible to use the fog to allow Berserker to mimic another's appearance, although it is noted that had Lancelot been summoned under a different Class, he would be able to freely disguise at will.
 Knight of Honor: A Knight Does Not Die with Empty Hands (Naito Obu Ōnā), allows him to turn anything he recognizes as a weapon, into a D-ranked Noble Phantasm.
 If he grabs hold of others' Noble Phantasms, he claims them temporarily as his own and their original rank is retained, making it the perfect counter to Archer's attacks.
 His last Noble Phantasm, Arondight: The Unfading Light of the Lake (Arondaito) is a magical sword which, when drawn, dispels For Someone's Glory and Knight of Honor, boosts all his parameters and grants him additional prowess against beings with a 'dragon' attribute such as Saber.